dean0x7d/pybinding/readme.md

 ### Current status: Alpha

-Preparing documentation in anticipation of the first beta release.
+Preparing the [documentation](http://pybinding.readthedocs.org/) in anticipation of the first beta release.